mohammadsultani/hipo7-chat-app-boiler-plate/README.md

 There are some useful resources in the landing page of the app.

-You are recommended to use Buefy as your frontend css framework.
+You are suggested to use Buefy as your frontend css framework.
 The link to Buefy documentation. https://buefy.org